BahodirovaS/Take4/Passenger/README.md

 - filter pets
 - make admin page to change pricing of rides
 - If the passenger cancels a ride, change the driver's UI to show passenger canceled the ride.
 Vice-versa
-- tip is showing up in the Connect account of the driver, but the fare share isn't **IMPORTANT**

 ## Future updates to features:
 - Be able to edit profile